naresh5033/Journal-Materials/Angular.md

   - ex - const json = {"a": "aa", "b": "bb"}; const apiCall = Rx.Observable.Of(json);
     apiCall.map(json => JSON.Parse(json)).subscribe(obj => {print(obj.a));});

+- **Rxjs filter** most of the time we use the filter function along with the map().. the key thing is the map and filter is they operate on the stream emission not the **value of the stream emission** ex - map(x => x.map(n => n * 1000)) // not the first map is the observable operator and the second is the normal js map operator.

   **Do** .do()

   - will allow us to exec the code with the underlying observable,